WofWca/video-call-over-email/README.md

 ## Web demo (no email involved)

-If you just want to see how the app feels, without actually communicating with anyone using email, go to <https://wofwca.github.io/video-call-over-email/> .
+If you just want to see how the app feels, without actually using email, go to <https://wofwca.github.io/video-call-over-email/> .